Fury beats Wilder in thrilling trilogy bout

 Wilder came out looking to dictate from the opening bell with a series of jabs to the body as Fury took his time to size up a remodelled opponent, one new trainer Malik Scott says has more in his tool box than previously shown.

+Wilder's new regime came amid question marks around Fury's own preparation - the original summer fight date was scrapped when he contracted Covid-19 and quickly rescheduled for October and Fury then had to rush home to the UK to be with wife Paris for the birth of their sixth child, Athena.

+The American had also closed the gap in terms of weight, and despite Fury coming in 39lbs more than his opponent both were the heaviest of their professional careers at 19st 11lbs to Wilder's 17st.

-But it was Fury who then began to dominate and a huge left-right combination sent Wilder to the ground.
+But it was Fury who then began to dominate after Wilder's brisk opening exchange and a huge left-right combination sent the Alabaman to the ground.

-The 35-year-old survived the count and, rejuvenated by the bell, felled Fury with a mammoth right of his own and followed with another to send the champion tumbling once more in the same round as the anticipation of an upset grew.
+The 35-year-old survived the count and, rejuvenated by the bell, felled Fury with a mammoth right of his own in the fourth and followed with another to send the champion tumbling twice in the same round for the first time in his career, as the anticipation of an upset grew.

-Fury, though, rose from there on and a determined Wilder was hanging on for several rounds before the champion finally landed a right that ended the fight after 11 enthralling rounds.
+Fury, though, rose from there on and a determined Wilder had been hanging on for several rounds when he was knocked down again in the 10th, before the champion finally landed a right that ended the fight after 11 enthralling rounds.

 He doesn't have a prayer against the mighty Fury.